growilabs/growi-docs/docs/en/guide/features/authority.md

   This section describes authorization that can be set for pages.

-## How to set view / edit authority for pages
+## How to Set View / Edit Authority for Pages

   In the edit mode,
   click the "Public" on the lower-right button, then you can see options as shown in the image below.